1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 Words create rhythms when spoken while clapping the beat.
 In the above exercise, a one-syllable word, eat, represents quarter notes (equal to the beat), and a two-syllable, su-shi, simulates eighth notes (division of the beat).

 Need help understanding rhythm and counting?
-Ask questions in class or email for a Zoom or office appointment and we'll help you understand.
+Ask questions in class or email for an appointment and we'll help you understand.

 On the next page we will apply your new knowledge with five rhythm exercises from Da Beat Thing.